oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification allows both, digital signatures using asymmetric cryptography, and Message Authentication Codes (MAC) to be used to protect Client Attestation JWTs.
 Implementers should only use MACs to secure the integrity of Client Attestation JWTs if they fully understand the risks of MACs when compared to digital signatures and especially the requirements of their use-case scenarios.
 These use-cases typically represent deployments where the Client Attester and Authorization Server have a trust relationship and the possibility to securely exchange keys out of band or are the same entity and no other entity needs to verify the Client Attestations.
 We expect most deployments to use digital signatures for the protection of Client Attestations, and implementers SHOULD default to digital signatures if they are unsure.

+# Considerations for Profiling this specification {#profiling}

+Use cases, ecosystems or other specifications that utilize Attestation-Based Client Authentication may profile this specification.
+A profile MAY deviate on the following points:

+- The type of the Client Attestation JWT: a profile MAY redefine a `typ` header parameter value other than `oauth-client-attestation+jwt` (see [](#client-attestation-jwt)) in order to distinguish profile-specific Client Attestations.
+Client Attestations are still unambiguously transferred by the `OAuth-Client-Attestation` HTTP header.
+- The subject of the Client Attestation JWT: a profile MAY redefine the meaning of the `sub` claim (see [](#client-attestation-jwt)) and how a `client_id` maps to Client Instances.
+Such a profile MUST define how the checks that rely on `sub` matching the `client_id` are replaced, in particular those in [](#verification-client-attestation-jwt) and [](#client-attestation-as-client-auth).
+- The binding of refresh tokens: a profile MAY redefine the refresh token binding described in [](#refresh-token-binding) if its use case does not allow binding refresh tokens to the Client Instance Key.
+Such a profile MUST define what the refresh token is bound to instead and how that binding is proven when the refresh token is used.

+All other requirements of this specification continue to apply unchanged.

 # Relation to RATS